Out of Control: Reducing Probabilistic Models by Control-State Elimination: A Bird's Eye View

 \section{A Bird's Eye View}

-Let us illustrate our approach by a simple example.
-Consider a game of chance where a gambler starts with an initial budget of $\mathtt{x = N/2}$ tokens and that is played in rounds, each of which either increases or decreases the budget.
+This section introduces a running example to illustrate our approach.
+Consider a game of chance where a gambler starts with an initial budget of $\mathtt{x = N/2}$ tokens.
+The game is played in rounds, each of which either increases or decreases the budget.
 The game is lost once the budget has dropped to zero and won once it exceeds $\mathtt{N}$ tokens.
-In each round a fair coin is tossed: If the outcome is tails, then the gambler loses one token and proceeds to the next round; on the other hand, if heads occurs, then the coin is flipped again.
+In each round, a fair coin is tossed: If the outcome is tails, then the gambler loses one token and proceeds to the next round; on the other hand, if heads occurs, then the coin is flipped again.
 If tails is observed in the second coin flip, then the gambler also loses one token; however, if the outcome is again heads then the gambler receives \emph{two} tokens.

-In order to answer questions such as ``is this game fair?'' (for a fixed $\mathtt{N}$), we may apply probabilistic model checking.
-To this end, the game can be modeled with the \prism\ program\footnote{To actually parse this program with \prism\ or \storm\ prepend the lines \texttt{dtmc} and \texttt{const int N;} and substitute \texttt{0<x<N} by \texttt{0<x \& x<N}.} given in Fig.~\ref{fig:coingame_prism}.
-We briefly explain its central components: The program begins with two variable declarations.
+In order to answer questions such as \enquote{Is this game fair?} (for a fixed $\mathtt{N}$), probabilistic model checking can be applied.
+To this end, we model the game as the \prism\ program in \Cref{fig:coingame_prism}.
+We briefly explain its central components: The first two lines of the \texttt{module} block are variable declarations.
 Variable $\mathtt{x}$ is an integer with bounded domain and $\mathtt{f}$ is a Boolean.
-The idea of $\mathtt{x}$ and $\mathtt{f}$ is to represent the current budget and whether the coin has to be flipped a second time ($\mathtt{f}$ is true), respectively.
-The following three lines that begin with $\texttt{[]}$ define commands which are interpreted as follows: If the condition on the left of the arrow \texttt{->} is satisfied, then one of the updates on the right side is executed with its corresponding probability.
-For instance, in the first command $\mathtt{x}$ is decremented by one (and $\mathtt{f}$ is left unchanged) with probability $1/2$.
+The idea of $\mathtt{x}$ and $\mathtt{f}$ is to represent the current budget and whether the coin has to be flipped a second time, respectively.
+The next three lines that each begin with $\texttt{[]}$ define \emph{commands} which are interpreted as follows: If the \emph{guard} on the left-hand side of the arrow \texttt{->} is satisfied, then one of the updates on the right side is executed with its corresponding probability.
+For instance, in the first command, $\mathtt{x}$ is decremented by one (and $\mathtt{f}$ is left unchanged) with probability $1/2$.
+Otherwise $\mathtt{f}$ is set to true.
+The order in which the commands occur in the program text is irrelevant.
+If there is more than one command enabled for a specific valuation of the variables, then one of them is chosen non-deterministically.
+Our example is, however, \emph{deterministic} in this regard since the three guards are mutually exclusive.